likhith5697/likhith5697/README.md

 # Hi there, I'm Likhith Sasank Uppalapati Venkata 👋

-I'm a software engineer passionate about full-stack development, cloud infrastructure, and building scalable, production-grade applications.
+I'm a software engineer passionate about Data engineering, full-stack development, cloud infrastructure, and building scalable, production-grade applications.
 I enjoy writing clean, efficient code and strive to architect systems that are resilient, maintainable, and future-ready.

 ## 🎓 Education
 - **Master of Science in Computer Science**, University of Texas at Dallas (2023–2025)